Imprints of Axion Superradiance in the CMB: Axion Superradiance

 Assuming the axion potential is given by the conventional

 non-linear self-interactions of the axion may become important when the mass contained in the axion cloud $M_a$ is~\cite{Kodama:2011zc,Yoshino:2012kn,Yoshino:2014wwa}

-with $M_p$ the Planck mass.
+we emphasize that this relation was computed for ${G} \, m_a M \sim 0.4$ only, and the scaling with this parameter has not yet been rigorously tested.
 Should the axion field grow to this point, a bosenova may ensue in which axions are partially ejected and partially absorbed by the black hole.
 Axions, however, generically couple to electromagnetism via

 where $F$ and $\tilde{F}$ are the electromagnetic field strength tensor and its dual; this coupling generates a two-body decay to photons, which in the case of non-relativistic axions are approximately monochromatic with energies $E_\gamma \sim m_a / 2$.
 If the axion field is sufficiently dense and the energy distribution sufficiently narrow, the production of photons at this frequency via axion decays may stimulate the decay of the other axions in the cloud~\cite{Tkachev:1987cd,Tkachev:2014dpa,Arza:2018dcy,Hertzberg:2018zte,Sigl:2019pmj,Alonso-Alvarez:2019ssa,Arza:2020eik,Levkov:2020txo}\footnote{It is worth mentioning that the difference between the resonant decay of the axion field (\ie the focus of this work) and the stimulated decay discussed in ~\cite{Caputo:2018ljp,Caputo:2018vmy}, is that the latter does not assume photons produced from the decays of axions contribute to the photon occupation number responsible for stimulating the decay; rather, the photon occupation number is assumed only to arise from CMB photons, galactic synchrotron and free-free emission, etc. The approach of~\cite{Caputo:2018ljp,Caputo:2018vmy} thus represents the conservative limit of the resonant decay process. }.
 This processes is typically suppressed in conventional astrophysical and cosmological environments, due to either the finite width of the axion momentum distribution or gravitational de-tuning (see \eg~\cite{Alonso-Alvarez:2019ssa,Arza:2020eik}); superradiant axion fields naturally evade these concerns, however, due to their enormous densities.
 Should the resonant decay of a superradiant axion cloud occur, an enormous burst of monochromatic low-energy photons will be emitted that will propagate away from the black hole and into the IGM.